-Since the float of the Group in 1993, the business strategy has transitioned from that of an Australian manufacturer to that of a designer, importer and distributor of branded building products with a focus on providing superior solutions for water.
-The current Board represents a diverse range of professional backgrounds, experience and perspectives as outlined in the
+Since the float of the Group in 1993, the business strategy has transitioned from that of an Australian manufacturer to that of a designer, importer and distributor of branded building products with a focus on providing sustainable solutions for water.
+The current Board represents a diverse range of professional backgrounds, experience and perspectives as outlined in the director profiles in the Annual Report.
+The possessed skills align with the current business strategy of the Group and are regularly reviewed to ensure it covers the skills needed to address existing and emerging business and governance issues relevant to the business.